romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How can workflow artifacts be removed from GitHub after they are no longer needed?
+Q: How can workflow artifacts be removed from GitHub after they are no longer needed?
 <details><summary>Show the answer</summary><p>

 - **Artifacts can be configured to automatically expire after a certain number of days**